SCI Behavioral Health

 How will this program help me?

-Summa Cardiovascular Institute (SCI) has added a component to its heart care programs to address depression and other issues that can impact the physical health of patients.
-Led by a clinical psychologist, SCI’s behavioral health program offers heart patients and their families:
+Summa Cardiovascular Institute (SCVI) has added a component to its heart care programs to address depression and other issues that can impact the physical health of patients.
+Led by a clinical psychologist, SCVI’s behavioral health program offers heart patients and their families:

 - Assistance with lifestyle changes (smoking cessation, diet, exercise regimen adherence, etc.)